Introduction

 14.5 Automated Decision-Making

-We use machine learning models to generate crypto wallet risk scores.
-These automated processes do not produce legal or similarly significant effects concerning you as a registered user.
+We use analytical tools to generate crypto wallet risk scores based on submitted wallet data.
+These processes do not produce legal or similarly significant effects concerning you as a registered user.

 14.6 Right to Opt Out